 licensed independent clinical social workers in North Dakota must possess at least 3,000 hours of clinical experience

-Students interested in becoming a licensed clinical social worker (LCSW) in North Dakota must first earn a master's in social work from a CSWE-accredited school.
-To enter an MSW program, students must hold a bachelor's degree in any subject.
-BSW holders may enroll in an accelerated master's program.
+Students interested in becoming a licensed clinical social worker (LCSW) in North Dakota must first earn a a href=”/online-degrees/top-online-masters-in-social-work-programs/”>master’s in social work from a CSWE-accredited school.
+To enter an MSW program, students must hold a bachelor’s degree in any subject.
+BSW holders may enroll in an accelerated master’s program.
 After earning an MSW, graduates may apply for the LCSW credential.
-Licensure requirements include passing the master's-level ASWB exam and submitting a background check.
+Licensure requirements include passing the master’s-level ASWB exam and submitting a background check.

 In addition to fulfilling LCSW requirements, licensed independent clinical social workers (LICSWs) in North Dakota must possess at least 3,000 hours of clinical experience.
 To maintain licensure, North Dakota social workers must complete 30 years of continuing education every two years.
 At least 20 of these hours must be face-to-face, and two must relate to professional ethics.

 Types of Social Work Degrees in North Dakota